May is Brain Cancer Awareness Month

 Please join with the AACR to find better ways to prevent and treat brain cancer

 There are many types of brain and spinal cord tumors.
-The tumors are formed by the abnormal growth of cells and may be either benign or malignant.
+The tumors result from the abnormal growth of cells and may be either benign or malignant.
 Benign brain and spinal cord tumors grow and press on nearby areas of the brain.
-They rarely spread into other tissues and may recur.
+Normally, they rarely spread into other tissues.

 Malignant brain and spinal cord tumors are likely to grow quickly and spread into other brain tissue.

-When a tumor grows into or presses on an area of the brain, it may stop that part of the brain from working the way it should.
+Unfortunately, when a tumor grows into or presses on an area of the brain, it may stop that part of the brain from functioning normally.
 Both benign and malignant brain tumors produce signs and symptoms and need treatment.

 Tumors that start in the brain are called primary brain tumors.
-Primary brain tumors may spread to other parts of the brain or to the spine, but rarely spread to other parts of the body.
-Often, tumors found in the brain have started somewhere else in the body and spread to one or more parts of the brain.
-These are called metastatic brain tumors.
+Primary brain tumors may spread to other parts of the brain or to the spine.
+But they rarely spread to other parts of the body.

-The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that some 18,990 people in the U.S. will die from brain and other nervous system cancers in 2023.
+The NCI’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that some 18,330 people in the United States will die from these cancers in 2025.

 one person’s story